 Place the sugar, water and zest into a saucepan and bring to the boil.
 Boil for around 30 seconds and then leave to cool.
 Once cool add the lime juice and bring to the boil once again.
 Remove from heat, add the mint and leave to cool.
 Strain out solids and bottle.

-Dilute with 1 part cordial to 6 or more parts water, to taste.
+Dilute with one part cordial to six or more parts water, to taste.

 DIY Citrus Cleaner

 Winter is a time where we can end up with an abundance of citrus peel and it can start overwhelming the compost and the worm farm.
 This is a great way to use up citrus peel and make a great plastic free cleaning product.

 - 1-2 large jars